parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 Compilation and testing details can be found by looking in the [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin folder.
 In summary, the ci is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
-All tests are run on a single node with access to a two Volta GPUs.
+All tests are run on a single node with access to two Volta GPUs.
 In addition the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.
 The following tests are run with this ci: unit, regression, performance.